 We support and welcome the move towards greater transparency in sustainability related disclosures for the industry.

 Planet A GmbH (“Planet A”, LEI: 391200YUE7N8O4IU6R41) takes sustainability risks into account in its investment decision-making process.
 Sustainability risks are environmental, social or governance events or conditions that, if they occur, could cause an actual or a potential material negative effect on the value of the investments.
 As part of its standard procedure, Planet A conducts a due diligence prior to investing that includes an assessment of sustainability risks.
-The results of these assessments guide Planet A`s investment decisions.
+The results of these assessments guide Plant A`s investment decisions.
 In its free discretion, Planet A may decide to make an investment even if sustainability risks have been determined.
 In such cases, Planet A may apply appropriate mitigation measures.

+II.
 Statement on principal adverse impacts of investment decisions on sustainability factors

 Planet A considers principal adverse impacts of its investment decisions on sustainability factors.
-This is the first statement on principal adverse impacts on sustainability factors of Planet A.
+The present statement is the first consolidated statement on principal adverse impacts on sustainability factors of Planet A.

 Sustainability factors include environmental, social and employee concerns, respect for human rights and the fight against corruption and bribery.
 Planet A applied a pre-defined set of sustainability indicators at portfolio company level.
 This contains the mandatory indicators as set forth in no. 1 to 14 of Table 1 of Annex I of the Delegated Regulation (EU) 2022/1288 (“RTS”) as well as the indicators no. 5 of table 2 and no. 12 of table 3 of Annex I. At all times, Planet A applied the principle of proportionality taking due account of the strategic relevance of an investment as well as its transactional context.

 Nachhaltigkeitsfaktoren sind Umwelt-, Sozial- und Arbeitnehmerbelange, Achtung der Menschenrechte und die Bekämpfung von Korruption und Bestechung.
-Planet A wird dabei eine Reihe vorgegebener Nachhaltigkeitsindikatoren auf Ebene der Portfoliounternehmen anwenden.
+Planet A wendet dabei eine Reihe vorgegebener Nachhaltigkeitsindikatoren auf Ebene der Portfoliounternehmen an.
 Diese enthält die verpflichtenden Indikatoren gemäß Nr.
-1 bis 14 der Tabelle 1 des Anhangs I der Delegierten Verordnung (EU) 2022/1288 (“RTS”) sowie die Indikatoren Nr.
-5 der Tabelle 2 und Nr.
-12 der Tabelle 3 des Anhangs I. Planet A wird stets den Grundsatz der Verhältnismäßigkeit anwenden und sowohl die strategische Bedeutung einer Investition als auch ihren Transaktionskontext berücksichtigen.
+1 bis 14 der Tabelle 1 des Anhangs I der Delegierten Verordnung (EU) 2022/1288 (“RTS”) sowie die Indikatoren Nr. der Tabelle 2 und Nr. der Tabelle 3 des Anhangs I. Planet A wird stets den Grundsatz der Verhältnismäßigkeit anwenden und sowohl die strategische Bedeutung einer Investition als auch ihren Transaktionskontext berücksichtigen.

 Description of the principal adverse impacts on sustainability factors